Lanilen/GBS-PreProcess/README.md

 potentially, any other GBS pipeline.
 The scripts will trim reads down by cut site and the universal illumina adapter, taking into account the enzyme used and the barcodes.

+The code was specifically made for trimming data from double-barcode GBS experiments.
+If you use standard barcodes in only the first end (or just single-end reads) you can use the data directly with TASSEL without fussing about with this software.

 Prerrequisites:

     1. Perl, with the following modules: